IS2AI/tutorial_COVID-19_epidemic_simulator/COVID-19_epidemic_simulator/README.md

 after you complete the tasks.

 ### To complete the Epidemic Simulator tutorial, please, do the following steps:
-1. Clone the directory or download zip.
+1. Clone the directory or download in ZIP format.
-2. Read the SEIR_simulator_workshop_material.pdf file for four tasks description.
+2. Read the SEIR_simulator_workshop_material.pdf to complete four tasks.
    1. Write update_coordinate function in the file particles.py
    2. Write plot function in the file particles.py
    3. Write transition function susceptible_to_exposed in the simulator.py